Kobrs/TheCreatureProject/README.md

 echo "export PYTHONPATH=$PYTHONPATH:/path/to/TheCreatureProject" >> ~/.bashrc
 ```
 or put this TheCretureProject code to python site-packages directory, copy and run cases from somewhere else.

+## Usage
+The most interesting part is in Cases directory, where code for using specific architectures, parameters, models is used.

 [neuron_link]: https://neuron.yale.edu/neuron/